lucashgrifoni/MyPortfolio-LucasGrifoni/RESUME.md

 My differential lies in the ability to translate security requirements into practical solutions, strengthening the delivery of resilient, scalable, and reliable products, always with a focus on risk, compliance, and results.

-I have led and implemented Application Security & DevSecOps strategies in sectors such as finance, aviation, telecommunications, and healthcare.
+I have led and implemented application security and DevSecOps strategies in industries such as finance, aviation, telecommunications, and healthcare.

-I implemented Application Security and DevSecOps strategies in complex and regulated environments, helping organizations strengthen resilience, improve remediation efficiency, and build security maturity through automation, governance, and collaboration.
+In these roles, I have helped organizations strengthen their resilience, improve the efficiency of their security fixes, and develop security maturity through automation, governance, and collaboration.

 🔍 What I Do Best: